Edmilson-Hao/Post-Arch-Linux-Install/README.md

 The script will setup a minimal enviroment with i3-gaps window manager configured to work out of the box.

 The script must have execute permission (chmod +x postarch.sh).
-You must run it as SUDO.
-Why?
-Because it will install somo packages with pacman :).
+You must run it as toor to use pacman to install some packages.

-List of packages installed by the script.
+List of packages installed by the script.\n
 1 - xf86-video-intel -> I will add AMD and Nvidia drivers later.
 2 - xf86-video-vesa -> As a fallback.
 3 - intel-ucode or amd-ucode -> Intel or AMD microcode.